vmware/cloud-director-extension-standard-library/README.md

 # Cloud Director Extension Standard Library
-The VMware `vcd-ext-shell` command line interface allow vendors to use starter templates for creating solution add-ons and add-on elements.
-The source of the available templates is located into this Git repository.
+The VMware `vcd-ext-shell` command line interface allows vendors to use starter templates for creating solution add-ons and add-on elements.
+The source of the available templates is located in this Git repository.

-All components of this repository are validated by VMware or its partners agains partiqular Cloud Director setup.
+All components of this repository are validated by VMware or its partners against particular Cloud Director version.

 ## Documentation